 The fact is that mouse droppings can harbor dangerous pathogens including viruses and bacteria.
 There are pathogens that can remain viable (or alive) in dried rat droppings for an extended period of time.
 An example is the hantavirus.

-What makes rat droppings particularly dangerous in fabric is that dried feces can crumble very easily.
+What makes rat droppings particularly dangerous in the fabric is that dried feces can crumble very easily.
 When they crumble, droppings dust can become airborne – carrying hantavirus along with it.
 This dust containing the virus can end up being inhaled, resulting in you or someone else being infected with the hantavirus.

-Cleaning Mouse Droppings from Fabric
+Cleaning Mouse Droppings From Fabric

 Mouse droppings can be cleaned from fabric safely and thoroughly, provided a person utilizes proper equipment as well as cleaning and sanitization agents.
-You can return fabric, including garments, to their original state.
+You can return the fabric, including garments, to their original state.

 Underscoring the very real danger that can be associated with fabric contaminated with mouse droppings, you must take appropriate safety precautions in advance of starting the cleaning process.
 This includes using appropriate personal protective equipment designed for biohazard cleaning.
 This equipment needs to include, at a minimum:

 - Protective eyewear